AviatrixSystems/Docs/index.rst

 .. _main website: http://aviatrix.com
 .. _GitHub: https://github.com/AviatrixSystems/Docs

-The main documentation for the site is organized into the following sections:
+While all content is searchable, the site is organized into the following sections:

 * :ref:`Getting Started`